Ad & Sponsorship Policy

 Written by the Healthline Media Team.
 April 2021.

 Healthline Media’s mission is to be your most trusted ally in your pursuit of health and well-being.
 We’re committed to bringing you authoritative, approachable, and actionable content that inspires and guides you toward the best possible health outcomes for you and your family.
-The content and experiences produced by Healthline Media are created under strict editorial and medical guidelines to ensure accuracy, currency and clarity.
-Healthline Media is funded through the sale of advertising that appears on its properties, which include websites, apps, social media and partner publications.
+The content and experiences produced by Healthline Media are created under strict editorial and medical guidelines to ensure accuracy, currency, and clarity.
+Healthline Media is funded through the sale of advertising that appears on its properties, which include websites, apps, social media, and partner publications.
 Be assured that we’re absolutely inflexible about our editorial autonomy.
-Other than input about broad topic areas, we never allow sponsors to influence Healthline Media’s editorial content.
-In some cases, Healthline Media may create co-branded or branded content in partnership with our sponsors, and/or present content created by our sponsors.
-This content is ALWAYS clearly labeled, and is detailed in sections 5 and 6 below.
+Other than input about broad topic areas, we do not allow sponsors to influence Healthline Media’s editorial content.
+In some cases, Healthline Media may offer co-created or branded content in partnership with our sponsors, and/or present content created by our sponsors.
+This content is always clearly labeled, and is detailed in sections 5 and 6 below.

 1. We review the ads.

 We maintain sole discretion for determining the types of ads that will be accepted and displayed on Healthline Media properties.
 We reserve the right to reject, cancel, or remove any ads at any time and for any reason.
 We will provide prompt notice to the advertiser upon rejection, cancellation, or removal of any ad, along with an explanation.
 We also reserve the right to determine the appropriate placement of ads on Healthline Media properties.

 2. We don’t endorse any advertised products or services.